AvolitesLtd/TitanManual/docs/cues/creating-a-cue.md

 If you want to preview a playback on the visualiser without affecting the stage, playbacks can be set to Blind mode using \[Playback Options\].
-To quickly set a playback to blind mode, hold <Keys.HardKey>Blind</Keys.HardKey> and press the playback **select** button.
+To quickly set a playback to blind mode, hold <Keys.HardKey>Blind</Keys.HardKey> and press the playback <strong>select</strong> button.
 Repeat to make it Live again.

 You can fade your blind state to the live output by typing in a fade time number then pressing <Keys.HardKey>Blind</Keys.HardKey>.
 This allows you to recall several